amealing/api-project/README.md

 - Handling errors from the API (which occasionally returned a timeout)

 Overall, a tough but really fun experience.
-This project was really fulfilling to complete because it feels like something genuinely useful.
+This project was really fulfilling to complete and get working because it was built in response to a genuine need by an ex-colleague of mine.